- Automobiles & Motorcycles

 4 Drawbacks of conventional wiring harnesses and how ...

-DISCLAIMER: The views and opinions in the piece below are my own.
+DISCLAIMER: The insights and opinions expressed in this article are solely my own.

-- Weight: A typical wiring harness weighs about 30-50kg spanning kilometers when stretched out.
-The bulk of it comes from the metal conductors itself, followed by insulating cover and mounting solutions.
+- Weight: A standard wiring harness can weigh between 30 to 50 kg, especially when stretched over long distances.
+The bulk primarily comes from the metal conductors, along with insulating coverings and mounting solutions.

 Source: Bloomberg